Diagnosis of HCM can be challenging

 • Athlete’s heart

-of patients are not diagnosed with HCM for at least 3 years3
+HCM were not diagnosed for at least 3 years.4

-• Despite it being the most common genetic heart disease,1 at least 85% of Americans with HCM are likely undiagnosed2,4
+• Despite it being a common and frequently inherited disease,3 at least 85% of Americans with HCM are likely undiagnosed1,5

-• Patients are also commonly asymptomatic or minimally symptomatic, which adds to the challenges in diagnosis1,2
+• Patients are also commonly asymptomatic or minimally symptomatic, which adds to the challenges in diagnosis1,6

 1. Naidu, Srihari S, editor.
 Hypertrophic Cardiomyopathy.
 Second ed., Springer International Publishing, 2019.